ibm-cloud-docs/openwhisk/templates.md

     4. Click **Next**.

 5. Create the Periodic Slack Reminder trigger.
 Triggers invoke actions when they receive events from event sources.
-    1. Specify the trigger's time interval by using a Pattern or Cron expression.
+    1. Specify the trigger's time interval by using a Pattern or cron expression.
         * Pattern: Select UTC times for weekdays, hours, and minutes.
-        * Cron: Specify a Cron sequence based on the <a href="http://crontab.org">UNIX crontab syntax</a>.
+        * Cron: Specify a cron sequence based on the <a href="http://crontab.org">UNIX crontab syntax</a>.
 Use 5 or fewer separated by spaces in the format `X X X X X`.
     2. Add the trigger JSON payload.

 6. Click **Deploy**.